BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

     * may end up saving some forecast data to database to do this.
 Then remove text base app state feature.

 Add settings options to let the user
-* Prevent the app from aking to display saved weather everytime and just automatically update on start
+* Prevent the app from asking to display saved weather everytime and just automatically update on start
 * Suppress or show the header
 * Prevent the recurring update from starting
 * Display short or long menu by default